-Cole Younger and Jim Cummins, two of the most noted characters in the Middle West, are spending this week in Gallatin.
-Younger is here with “That Texas Show” of which he is part owner, and Cummins is selling a pamphlet entitled “Jim Cummins, the Guerilla,” written by himself and recounting his experiences with Quantrell and Anderson during the war and with the James and Younger boys in after years.
+Cole Younger and Jim Cummins, two of the most noted characters in the Middle West, are visited Gallatin, MO, in 1910.
+Younger is here with “That Texas Show” of which he is part owner, and Cummins is selling a pamphlet entitled “Jim Cummins, the Guerilla,” written by himself and recounting his experiences with Quantrill and Anderson during the war and with the James and Younger boys in after years.

 Both these gentlemen have a number of acquaintances here and are known, by reputation, to nearly all Daviess Countians.
 They excite no little interest and curiosity and there is generally a crowd around their quarters at the Woodruff House.
 We received a call last Tuesday from Cole Younger, the only one of the Younger boys living.
 Instead of the fierce looking, terror-striking “gentleman of the road” he has always been pictured to us, we found him jolly and good natured with a kindly look and smile for everybody, as we can readily believe that, as he says, he is innocent of many of the crimes laid at his door.
 While here he has met many old war time acquaintances and called on Maj.
 S. P. Cox to talk over old times, a conversation which was enjoyed by both these battle scarred veterans, and though on opposite sides they could tell each other of many incidents of the war which were interesting to both.